Rishiraj1308/CABZI/docs/PITCH_DECK_FOR_COPY.md

 ### **Pillar 3: Value-Added Services (VAS)**
 Future revenue opportunities from our ecosystem:
-*   **Garage Partnerships:** A small, fixed commission from "Cabzi-approved Garages" for every service availed by our partners.
+*   **Garage Partnerships:** A small, fixed commission from "Curocity-approved Garages" for every service availed by our partners.
 *   **Insurance Products:** Partnerships with insurance companies to offer custom vehicle and health insurance plans.

 ---